 However, a manual charger will continue charging even after the battery is full.
 This may lead to overcharging if you don’t monitor the charging process or forget to disconnect the charger when the battery is full.

-To prevent stratification in a lead-acid battery, you should use an intelligent charger that applies an equalization charge at the end of the charging process.
+To prevent stratification in a lead-acid battery, use an intelligent charger that applies an equalization charge at the end of the charging process.

 As the battery reaches a full charge, the charger increases the voltage to at least 14.4V for a short period.
 Charging at a slight overcharge promotes the creation of gasses at the bottom of the battery.
-As the bubbles rise to the top, it mixes or “equalize” the electrolyte back to a consistent mixture.
+As the bubbles rise to the top, they mix or “equalize” the electrolyte back to a consistent mixture.

 AGM or GEL batteries require more careful charging as there is no way of adding more electrolytes in case of overcharging or thermal runaway.
-Make sure to use a smart charger designed and rated for the specific battery type.
+Use a smart charger designed and rated for the specific battery type.

-Li-Ion batteries should only be charged using a Li-Ion rated smart charger, or the battery can get damaged.
-As long as you use the correct type of charger set in the right setting, there is little to no risk of overcharging or otherwise damaging the battery.
+Li-Ion batteries should only be charged using a Li-Ion-rated smart charger, or the battery can get damaged.
+If you use the correct charger set in the right setting, there is little to no risk of overcharging or damaging the battery.
 Charging at a higher than the specified voltage may cause the battery to become unstable.

 Battery Capacity